vtex/styleguide/react/components/Table/README.md

 - Use this boolean property to align right the text of a header.
 Useful for monetary values.
 - Usage: `headerRight: true`.
-- You will have to use the `cellRenderer` proerty to also align right the content of the column.
+- You will have to use the `cellRenderer` property to also align right the content of the column.

 ```jsx noeditor static
 {